evidenceaction/Dispensers-Dashboard-API/app/content/section-overview-home.md

 ---
-title: Safe Water Dispensers
+title: Dispensers for Safe Water
 ---
 These key performance indicators for Dispensers for Safe Water are updated automatically from our performance monitoring database and provide information about the performance of this rural safe water service in real time.